Gabino Gaínza: The annexation to Mexico

+But it was also true that many towns (Comayagua, Ciudad Real, Quetzaltenango, Sololá, the intendencias of Nicaragua) joined the Empire on their own initiative, jumping over the chain of command that included Guatemala City.
 There was much pressure to adopt this decision.
-Gabino Gaínza Fernández de Medrano and the Consultative Provisional Junta thus declared the union of the Kingdom of Guatemala to the Mexican Empire in an act signed on 5 January 1822, in Guatemala City.
+Gaínza and the Consultative Provisional Junta thus declared the union of the Kingdom of Guatemala to the Mexican Empire in an act signed January 5, 1822 in Guatemala City.

-1st Captain General of Central America under the Mexican Empire

-In 1822, Gabino Gaínza Fernández de Medrano became the 1st Captain General of Central America under Mexican rule.
-When Iturbide fell in 1823 and Mexico was declared a republic, Central America (except for Chiapas) declared independence from Mexico.